UltraEngine/Documentation/CPP_Interface.md

 # Interface #
-This class is used to create a graphical user interface (GUI).
+This class is used to create a graphical user interface.

 ### Properties ###
 | Name | Type | Description |